piclas-framework/piclas/doc/userguide/010_installation.md

 # Installation

 ## Prerequisites
 **PICLas** has been tested for various Linux distributions.
 This includes Ubuntu 14.04 LTS, 16.04 LTS and 18.04 LTS, OpenSUSE 42.1 and CentOS 7.
+For **tested combinations** of prerequisities (HDF5, OpenMPI, CMake etc.) and known problems that may occur, see BuildConfigurations.md located in the main folder.

-The suggested packages in this section can of course be replaced by self compiled versions.
+The suggested packages in this section can be replaced by self compiled versions.
 The required packages for the Ubuntu Linux distributions are listed in table \ref{tab:installation_prereqs_ubuntu}.
 Under Ubuntu, they can be obtained using the apt environment:

     sudo apt-get install git